DimitrisPr/Medrical/README.md

 This is a demonstration project for <a href="https://aiven.io"> Aiven </a>

 Medrical is a real-time medical metric monitoring system, powered by Apache Kafka and postgreSQL.
 It continuously monitors patient biometrics (e.g heart rate, body temprature, systolic & diastolic blood pressure) and publishes them to Kafka topics.
-A JDBC connector subscribes to those topics and stores into a PostgreSQL DB table.
+A JDBC connector subscribes to those topics and stores them into a PostgreSQL DB table.

 *Medrical is a wordplay derived from the phrase "medical metrics"*